 The First Step: Cleaning Your Data

-Using PIM properly means doing things right from the very beginning, before actually using it.
-The right vendor knows they have to help your team implement your sleek new PIM before you can use it.
+Using PIM properly means doing things right from the beginning, before actually using it.
+The right vendor knows they must help your team implement your sleek new PIM before you can use it.

-The best way to find out how good a vendor is at PIM implementation is to go to G2.com’s “highest rated” PIM page.
+The best way to determine a vendor’s proficiency in PIM implementation is to visit G2.com’s “highest rated” PIM page.

-Read the reviews left by customers and see who has the highest customer satisfaction rating.
+Read customer reviews and see who has the highest customer satisfaction rating.
 If a vendor has issues with customer satisfaction, you can be sure that dissatisfaction started with poor implementations.

-During the implementation phase, you’ll want to gather all product data files along with your digital assets and send them to your vendor for review.
+During the implementation phase, you should gather all product data files and digital assets and send them to your vendor for review.

-You can leverage the implementation team’s expertise to learn their best practices and hear advice about which attributes to create and how to quickly and accurately rid your company of bad data.
+You can leverage the implementation team’s expertise to learn their best practices and hear advice about which attributes to create and how to quickly and accurately eliminate insufficient data in your company.

 This process takes time and requires collaboration, but it’s vital to your company’s future success in the digital world.